On homomorphisms and generically $\tau$-regular components for skewed-gentle algebras: Introduction

 Let $\bSig=(\Sig,\Ma,\Pu)$ a marked surface in the sense of~\cite{FST08} with marked points $\Ma\subset\partial\Sig$ and punctures $\Pu\subset\Sig\setminus\partial\Sig$.
-It is straight forward to construct in case $\Ma\neq\emptyset$ a tagged triangulation $T$ of signature $0$.
-With the non-degenerate Labardini potential~\cite{LF09} $W(T)$ for the quiver $Q(T)$ of $T$ the Jacobian algebra $A(T):=\cP_\CC(Q(T), W(T))$ is easily identified as a skewed gentle algebra.
+It is straightforward to construct in case $\Ma\neq\emptyset$ a tagged triangulation $T$ of signature $0$.
+With the non-degenerate Labardini potential~\cite{LF09} $W(T)$ for the quiver $Q(T)$ of $T$ the Jacobian algebra $A(T):=\cP_\CC(Q(T), W(T))$ is easily identified as a skewed-gentle algebra.
 In modern language, Qiu and Zhu outlined in~\cite{QZ17} that the tagged arcs for $\bSig$ correspond naturally to the decorated, indecomposable $\tau$-rigid representations of $A(T)$, and the E-invariant between two such modules is $0$ if and only if the (tagged) intersection number between the corresponding arcs vanishes.
-See also~\cite{AP17} for more details.
+See also~\cite{AP17} and~\cite{GLF23} for more details.

-It is our aim to show in a forthcoming paper, that the generic basis of the cluster algebra of such a marked surface $\bSig$ with $\abs{\Ma}\geq 2$ can be identified with the bangle basis from~\cite{MSW13}.
-In order to attack this problem, we need as a starting point a convenient description of the indecomposable, generically $\tau$-reduced irreducible components of the representation varieties of a skewed-gentle algebras, and we also need to understand how those components add up to arbitrary $\tau$-reduced irreducible components.
-In other words, we need to calculate the generic values of the E-invariant between \emph{all} indecomposable, generically $\tau$-reduced irreducible components.
-Because of the above mentioned incomplete description of the homomorphisms between representations of skewed-gentle algebras in~\cite{Ge99}, some extra work is needed.
-In the present manuscript we overcome those difficulties, by describing the homomorphisms for a particularly nice special case of Crawley-Boevey's description of the indecomposable modules of skewed gentle algebras, which works only over fields with characteristic different from 2.
+The main motivation for the present work is to show in a series of follow-up papers~\cite{GLFW23a}, \cite{GLFW23b} in collaboration with Daniel Labardini-Fragoso and Jon Wilson, that the generic basis of the cluster algebra of such a marked surface $\bSig$ with $\abs{\Ma}\geq 2$ can be identified with the bangle basis from~\cite{MSW13}.
+In order to attack this problem, we need as a starting point a convenient description of the indecomposable, generically $\tau$-regular irreducible components of the representation varieties of a skewed-gentle algebra, and we also need to understand how those components add up to arbitrary $\tau$-regular irreducible components (see~\cite{BobS25} and Section~\ref{ssec:tau-reg} for the history of the name).

+In other words, we want for each skewed-gentle algebra a combinatorial description of its component graph of generically $\tau$-regular components in the sense of~\cite[Sec.~6]{CLS15}.
+To this end, we need to identify \emph{all} indecomposable, generically $\tau$-regular irreducible components and calculate the generic value of the $E$-invariant between them.
+Recall that $E_A(X, Y):= \dim\Hom_A(X,\tau Y)+\dim\Hom_A(Y,\tau X)$.
+Because of the above-mentioned incomplete description of the homomorphisms between representations of skewed-gentle algebras in~\cite{Ge99}, some extra work is needed.
+In the present manuscript we overcome those difficulties by describing the homomorphisms for a particularly nice special case of Crawley-Boevey's description of the indecomposable modules of skewed-gentle algebras, which works only over fields with characteristic different from 2.